langchain-ai/langgraph/docs/docs/concepts/memory.md

 - Summarizing or distilling past conversations or other information to inform model responses;
 - Fetching structured information gleaned from previous conversations to inform model responses.

-These features are common used to accommodate restricted LLM context windows, manage latency and costs, and to tune the quality of an application's output.
+These features are commonly used to accommodate restricted LLM context windows, manage latency and costs, and to tune the quality of an application's output.